Hirundo-io/hirundo-client/README.md

 ## Further documentation

-To learn about mroe how to use this library, please visit the [http://docs.hirundo.io/](documentation) or see the Google Colab examples.
+To learn about more how to use this library, please visit the [http://docs.hirundo.io/](documentation) or see the Google Colab examples.